-In cases where the deceased does not have a will the probate court will have more oversight into the administration of the estate.
-For example, usually an administrator is required to post a bond and they must request the permission of the court to take almost any action with an estate, such as selling estate property.
-An administrator must also file an inventory with the court listing all of the assets of the estate.
-This is not the case with an executor, only with an administrator.
+For example, an administrator may be required to post a bond and request the court’s permission to take almost any action with an estate, such as selling estate property.
+An administrator must also file an inventory with the court listing all of the estate’s assets unless the court waives this requirement.

 The petition for letters of administration is the most common petition used when the deceased did not have a will.
 Use of this petition will result in the probate court appointing an administrator who will settle the estate.